-- Precipitation is collected off of HHS buildings and streets - A large percentage is drained to ocean or nearby rivers that may end up in the ocean - The impermeable city building and roads have replaced vegetative land creating lost area that would have stored the water in soil keeping the land moist. - This increase land dryness can mean less land evaporation and more ocean rain. - The RWM is sometimes warmer from HHS than ocean water and may contribute to local ocean temperature increase depending on location.
-Usually warmer environment may runoff more water to the ocean as colder environments have less rain more snow - This above effects would contribute to a global warming feedback cycle and rising specific humidity
+- Precipitation is collected off of HHS buildings, streets and hot cars - A large percentage is drained to ocean or nearby rivers that may end up in the ocean - The impermeable city building and roads have replaced vegetative land creating lost area that would have stored cooler water in soil keeping the land moist. - This increases land dryness and can mean less land evaporation and more ocean rain. - The RWM is often warmer from HHS than streams and ocean water and may contribute to local surface water temperature increase depending on location.
+Possibly warmer environment may runoff more water to the ocean due to population trends.
+This requires some studies. - This above effects would contribute to a global warming feedback cycle and rising specific humidity and drought prone areas due to runoff distances.

-In Section 2 we discuss different theories on CO2 feedback mechanism creating a rise in specific humidity compared to how HHS-HES and HHS-RWM may be a significant contributor as well.
-Furthermore, in Section 6 we argue why CO2 feedback mechanism is likely not be fully responsible for the specific humidity rise.
+In Section 2 we discuss different theories on $CO_2$ feedback mechanism creating a rise in specific humidity compared to how HHS-HES and HHS-RWM may be a significant contributor as well.
+Furthermore, in Section 6 we argue why $CO_2$ feedback mechanism is likely not be fully responsible for the specific humidity rise.
 This leads to the conclusion that HHS-HES and HHS-RWM are likely major contributors to global warming.
 In Section 3 we overview relevant data.
 In Section 4 we describe a simplified expression for the HHS-HES evaporation rates and its effective area.
 In Section 5 we discuss details of HHS-RWM, including how lost land water storage is correlated to dryness, heat, and drought, and in Section 6 we provide a brief summary, conclusion and suggestions.